-Due to the truncated nature of the current 64 minute print, four actors receiving billing on screen do not appear: Archie Robbins, Bess Stafford, Lucille Ward and Belle Mitchell.
+Due to the truncated nature of the current 64 minute print, the most complete version extant, with the British ending described above, four actors receiving billing on screen do not appear: Archie Robbins, Bess Stafford, Lucille Ward and Belle Mitchell.
 This print has aired on the Mystery Channel.
 See more »

 Was this review helpful to you?